Codetoil/LitLaunch-Minecraft/README.md

 # LitLaunch
 This is the source to the LitLaunch ModLoader.

-This is a custom abstraction layer I have been working on, it lets the same mod code to run on many different versions of minecraft and in the future other modloaders, for mostly version-independant mods.
+This is a custom abstraction layer I have been working on, it lets the same mod code to run on many different versions of minecraft and in the future other modloaders, for mostly version-independent mods.
 I have used it for TPSMod.

 Note: This does not mean that the api does not change, it will and has changed.
 This just simply means that the mod designed for a LitLaunch version will support all the modloader and minecraft versions the version of LitLaunch supports.

-### Installing development enviorment
+### Installing development enviornment
-Simple! `git clone` the repository!
+Simple!
+Import the repository into IntelliJ, and import `Litlaunch` and `LitLaunch-Forge-FG5` into gradle.
+Nothing else is supported yet.

 ## Pull request format and acceptability
 It is up to the creator, Codetoil, on whether a PR gets accepted.

 ### Free speech - But keep on topic.